danielmaangi/danielmaangi.com/content/posts/theme-documentation-built-in-shortcodes/index.en.md

 ---
 categories:
 - documentation
-date: "2020-03-04T16:29:41+08:00"
+date: "2022-03-23 19:21:08 EAT"
-description: Hugo provides multiple built-in shortcodes for author convenience and to keep your markdown content clean.
+description: This post provides a simple guide on how to import and combine numerous csv files in R.
 draft: false
 lastmod: "2020-03-04T16:29:41+08:00"
 resources: